 “Nearly one-fifth of all the lights in the state, past and present, have a ghostly story to be told,” the author says in her introduction to the book.

-Michigan has more than 120 lighthouses, more than any other state.
+Michigan has 129 lighthouses, more than any other state.
 (How many have you checked off your list?)

 Except where noted, the historical facts, paranormal speculations, and quotations in this article are drawn from Stampfler’s excellent book.

 Make an appointment in advance if you want to visit the one-time keeper’s residence for the South Haven Light.
 Owned by the City of South Haven, it now houses the Michigan Maritime Museum, a library and research facility.
 If you lack a reservation to visit the keeper’s quarters, you can still walk out on the pier to view the red lighthouse, which marks the entrance to the Black River from Lake Michigan.

 Haunted?
 People who have spent time in the keeper’s dwelling “have long shared accounts of mysterious goings-on inside the home, from the creaking of floorboards upstairs when no one was there to opening and closing of doors,” according to Stampfler’s book.

 Resident spirit: Probably James Samuel Donahue, late 1800s keeper who had lost a leg in the Civil War.
 Imagine how challenging it must have been for him to ascend the narrow stairs of the tower multiple times per day carrying a cast-iron pail of kerosene while using crutches or walking on a wooden peg leg.

 Stay: Vintage Inn at Veritas Estate in South Haven.